Department of Academics | Meeting the Needs of ALL Learners

 - Draw conclusions about cultural comparisons of these aspects

 The English as a Second Language (ESL) and Bilingual Education programs serve students who speak languages other than English.
-The programs are designed to help the students become sufficiently proficient in English to participate in English-language activities.
-Over 200 students from 16 different language backgrounds are enrolled in our ESL program.
-The English language learners remain in the program until they are proficient in English.
+The programs are designed to help students become sufficiently proficient in English to participate in English-language activities.
+Over 300 students from 25 different language backgrounds are enrolled in our ESL program.
+English language learners remain in the program until they are proficient in English.
 While in ESL, they also attend regular classes in English.
-Students enter the ESL and bilingual education program after it has been determined through testing that their English proficiency is limited.
+Students enter the ESL and bilingual education program after it has been determined through testing and review of records that extra support in English is needed.
 State guidelines are followed to determine their proficiency level.

-Our English language learners are also immersed in the acquisition of English.
-Teachers work with each student to build his/her language proficiency and also support the students ability to access the content areas.
+Our English language learners are immersed in the acquisition of English.
+Teachers work with each student to build language proficiency and also support the students' ability to access the content areas.

-Our ESL teachers host four ESL Literacy Nights to welcome students and their families.
+Our ESL teachers host four ESL Literacy Nights for students and their families.
 We encourage all to come, meet the ESL teachers and engage in hands-on literacy activities.
 All dates are posted on both district and school calendars.
+PAC (Parent Advisory Committee) Nights will be hosted throughout the year to get input from families about our ELL programs.